 Since our founding, the collective membership of WA Women’s Foundation has granted millions of dollars to nonprofit organizations across Washington State.
-In spite of these investments, we are seeing inequality continue to grow at unprecedented levels in our communities – not just economic inequality but disparities in education, health care, environmental impacts, and creative and cultural expression.
+In spite of these investments, inequality continues in our communities – not just economic inequality but disparities in access to justice, education, health care, environmental safety, housing, food, and creative and cultural expression.

-Pooled Fund Grant Awards are made on an annual basis.
-The application process begins with an online Letter of Inquiry, which opens in September of each year.
+The Collective Grants are made on an annual basis.
+The application process begins with an online Letter of Inquiry (LOI), which opens in October of each year after our priorities have been announced.
 Funding decisions are made and announced each June.
-Organizations selected for a WA Women’s Pooled Fund Grant Award will be asked to sign a Memorandum of Understanding (MOU) that outlines the terms of the grant post-award reporting requirements and our impact assessment process.
+Organizations selected for a WA Women’s Collective Grant Awards will be provided with a Letter of Understanding (LOU) that outlines the relationship between the foundation and the grantee.

 We seek to support and collectively invest in organizations that are reflective of and embedded in the communities they serve, draw on the strengths and assets of these communities, and are accountable to these communities in order to achieve the long-term goals of increasing equity and reducing disparities.